Can I make pension contributions for last year?

 Are there any additional incentives for the self-employed?

 If you’re self-employed, you can get tax relief on contributions to your pension by making a lump sum single contribution now and backdating it to the previous tax year.
-This will reduce the amount of tax you pay for 2021.
+This will reduce the amount of tax you pay for that year.
 You can make these payments into a Personal Pension or PRSA as part of your annual tax return.

 The deadline for making a lump sum payment (Self Employed or AVC) is before the tax deadline; the option to backdate the tax relief to the previous year must also be exercised before that date.